-Those children who have difficulty with fine motor skills and specific difficulties such as Dyspraxia, use a specialised programme -

-Write from the Start by Ion Teodorescu and Lois Addy.
+Those children who have difficulty with fine motor skills and specific difficulties such as Dyspraxia, use specialised programmes - Write from the Start by Ion Teodorescu and Lois Addy and Lexia.
 This programme is designed to develop fine motor skills and perceptual skills for effective handwriting.

-Where necessary teachers will, in consultation with the specialist EAL teacher or the SENCo, draw up and individual plan for the child.
+Where necessary teachers will, in consultation with the specialist Inclusion Manager, draw up and individual plan for the child.
 Where appropriate, children may work on an individualised programme with support or specialist staff.
 Children may also receive targeted support within the classroom.
 Specific planning to meet the needs of such children is identified in the teachers' short term planning.
 This may take the form of simplified or modified tasks or the use of support staff or resources eg raised board on which to write, modified pens/pencils, coloured paper, acetate strips to support reading into writing.

-Where appropriate a group plan is developed with common objectives and learning targets for a group.
+Where appropriate, a group plan is developed with common objectives and learning targets for a group.